 Stock Option Plans.
-Stock options are granted with an exercise price equal to the market price of the stock at the date of grant.
 Substantially all of the options granted are exercisable pursuant to a two or four-year vesting schedule and the term of the options granted is ten years.
 A summary of the stock option plans and the respective plan termination dates and shares available for grant as of March 31, 2006 is shown below.
-For additional information about our stock compensation plans, refer to Note 12 of the Notes to Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2005.
+For additional information about our stock compensation plans, refer to Note 12 of the Notes to Consolidated Financial Statements in our Annual Report on Form 10-K/ A for the year ended December 31, 2005.

-Stock Option Plans 1998 Director Option Plan 1998 Stock Plan 2003 Inducement Plan

-Contractual Life (yrs) 10 10 10

-Plan termination date January 2008 January 2008 Board of Directors Discretion

-Shares available for grant at

-March 31, 2006 111,666 6,215,386 339,600
+Stock Option Plans 1998 Director Option Plan 1998 Stock Plan 2003 Inducement Plan Contractual Life (yrs) 10 10 10 Plan termination date January 2008 January 2008 Board of Directors Discretion Shares available for grant at March 31, 2006 111,666 6,215,386 339,600